michael-rodriguez22/portfolio/README.md

 # Portfolio

-This fully responsive site was from scratch without the use of any libraries or frameworks.
-I used this simple project as an opportunity to practice my CSS skills.
+This fully responsive site was made without the use of any libraries or frameworks.
+I used this small project as an opportunity to practice my CSS skills.
 Features include:

 - ability to toggle theme
 - icons